HISTORY OF PASCO COUNTY

 BAILLIE.
 This settlement was located near what became Elfers and was named for the Baillie family who lived there.
 For an 1889 election the local precinct was called Bailey and school board minutes of July 7, 1892, refer to the area as “the Baillie settlement.”
 An 1897 survey of the Anclote River refers to Bailey Point about one mile north of the river.
 An 1897 newspaper article refers to “Bailey’s point.”

 BAYONET POINT.
 According to Ash, “A big rock covered with Spanish bayonets (called yucca or yaka), inspired the name when State Road 52 was built to connect U. S. 19 to Dade City, about 1926.”
-However, the name Bayonet Point appears as a geographic feature on a 1900 map produced by the Florida State Geological Survey.
+However, the name Bayonet Point appears as a geographic feature on an 1888 coast survey.
+A 1922 newspaper article reported that a family had spent the day in Bayonet Point.

-BLANTON was named for Jesse Blanton, an early settler from Scevren County, Georgia.
+BLANTON was named for Jesse Blanton, an early settler from Screven County, Georgia.
 He and his wife, Martha Howell, built a log cabin east of what is now Blanton Lake.

 The History of Zephyrhills 1821-1921 has: